-Only veterinarians who stated that they suggest/prescribe alternative strategies ( $n{cattle\ vets}=196,\ n{pig}$ $v{vets}=47$ ) were asked to specify which strategies.
-The responses grouped in categories are reported in Table 5.
+Only veterinarians who stated that they suggest/prescribe alternative strategies $(n{g1}=196, n{g2}=47)$ were asked to specify which strategies.
+The responses grouped in categories are reported in Table 4.
+[Table 4 near here]

-The alternative strategies most frequently mentioned by cattle veterinarians were categorised in 'hygiene/biosecurity/management', 'phytotherapy' and 'homeopathy/homotoxicology', while those most frequently mentioned by pig veterinarians were categorised in 'nutritive principles', 'pre-/probiotics' and 'hygiene/biosecurity/management'.
+The alternative strategies most frequently mentioned by cattle veterinarians were categorised in "hygiene/biosecurity/management", "phytotherapy" and "homeopathy/homotoxicology", while those most frequently mentioned by pig veterinarians were categorised in "nutritive principles", "pre-/probiotics" and "hygiene/biosecurity/management".

-The word clouds created, starting from the cattle and pig veterinarians' responses to the free openended question 'in your opinion, which strategy could be effective in the AMU reduction in rearing farms?' are reported in Figures 1 and 2.
+The word clouds created, starting from the cattle and pig veterinarians' responses to the free open-ended question "in your opinion, which strategy could be effective in the AMU reduction in breeding farms?" are reported in Figures 5 and 6.